Search

 Penalties are the worst!

-Fortunately, we know exactly how to avoid all the Medicare penalties and we are happy to help you avoid them as well.
-Today, we will dive in to the most common Medicare penalty: the Medicare Part B penalty.
+Fortunately, we know exactly how to avoid all Medicare penalties, and we are happy to help you avoid them.
+Today, we will discuss the most common penalty: the Medicare Part B penalty.

-Before we dive in, let's alleviate some of your fears and discuss who WON'T get slapped with a Part B penalty.
+Before we begin, let’s alleviate some of your fears and discuss who WON’T get slapped with a Part B penalty.

 Who Won’t Get Penalized for Part B?